Do Foot Tattoos Hurt? 12 Things You Should Know Before You Get One

 I have a foot tattoo of a door copied from a children's book, and despite my mother's best efforts with Spray N' Wipe, it is permanent.
 (True story.)
 For reasons involving scientific interest, a limited budget, and a heavy dose of masochism, I chose to go for a foot tattoo as my first experience of the needle, a distinction that means heavily-tatted people tend to look at me with quiet fear in their eyes.
 You see, foot tattoos have a painful reputation, and that reputation is severe, searing, cry-for-your-mommy pain.

 "In order for tattoos to be permanent, the pigment has to be placed deep in the dermis," Dr. Aimee Paik, medical director of online dermatological service Apostrophe, tells Bustle.
-"Needles are use to drive the pigment below the skin's surface, which hurts!"
-She adds some places on your body have much more nerve endings than others, which explains why a tattoo on your foot will hurt more than one, say, on your back.
+"Needles are used to drive the pigment below the skin's surface, which hurts!"
+She adds some places on your body have much more nerve endings than others, which explains why foot tattoo pain may be worse than, say, pain from getting a tattoo on your back.
 "The procedure itself may be more painful because the foot is more highly innervated, and it may be a little bit more tender during the recovery process," she says.

 In spite of the fact that they're so painful, foot tattoos are increasingly popular.
 Pinterest is flooded with inspirational images of delicately inked, clean feet; their designs standing out more starkly than Madonna at the supermarket, looking dark and permanent and clear.
 I am here to tell you that this is a very nice lie.